Home » San Diego » Tips for visiting San Diego Zoo with kids

 Image: Sandiegozoo.org

-We suggest you request for the keeper talk schedule at the entrance and plan your exploration around them.
+We suggest you request the keeper talk schedule at the entrance and plan your exploration around them.

 Kids generally love keeper talks of Giraffes, Polar bears, Lemurs, Meerkats, etc.